-Office of Academic Affairs, Department of Transmedia, Setnor School of Music
+Office of Academic Affairs, Department of Film and Media Arts, Setnor School of Music

 Senior Associate Dean